Houda-Ouhmad/Sentiment_Analysis_Car_Reviews/README.md

 # Sentiment_Analysis_Car_Reviews
-This projects aims to analyze the car reviews collected from the CAR magazine British website.
+This projects aims to analyze the car reviews collected from the British magazine 'CAR' website.